LuwenWan/LuwenWan/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Earth and Environemntal Science
+  - course: PhD in Earth and Environmenntal Science
     institution: Michigan State University
     year: 2018 - 2023
   - course: Visiting Student in Agricultural & Biological Engineering